471399185/471399185.github.io/content/posts/AssassinCreed.md

 * Extra:\
 Climb the Space Needle in the plot of the game **[Infamous Second Son](https://www.youtube.com/watch?v=I3TbtiEtWx4)**

-\
-\
+---

-So, It is needless to say, right now, the game companies are noticed the importance of humanities related to game content creation.
+_It is needless to say, right now, the game companies are noticed the importance of humanities related to game content creation.
 The use of humanities stuffs.
 For example, the music, the historical attractions, and the literature works.
 It helps the game create some more educational and meaningful results.
 Also a plot cite from humanity works helps to game become vivid too.
-The adaptation of game The Witcher 3 base on the novel The Witcher series by Andrzej Sapkowski.
+The adaptation of game [The Witcher 3](https://en.wikipedia.org/wiki/The_Witcher_3:_Wild_Hunt) base on the novel [The Witcher series](https://en.wikipedia.org/wiki/The_Witcher) by Andrzej Sapkowski.
 The promotion of the game, helps to create more derived products.
 Like the music album of The Witcher 3.
-From this point of view, I can say, right now, the humanities and game creation are closely related from now on.
+From this point of view, I can say, right now, the humanities and game creation are closely related from now on._

+---
+Edit by: Kailun Zhang